Ladybug π

 How real people are using it, and what is happening as a result

 There is no production usage yet.
-However, we interviewed four product support teams (Kampung Spirit, Isomer, LetterSG, Bright) and all expressed interest in having this widget on their product.
-Support leads shared that screen recordings with voice narration would "significantly reduce the need for clarification calls."
-One team rated the potential impact at 6.5/10, noting it could shorten resolution times.
+However, we interviewed four product support teams, Kampung Spirit, Isomer, LetterSG, and Bright and all expressed strong interest in having this widget on their product.